Use Google Assistant on Android Wear

 Set up the Google Assistant to respond to your voice

-You can talk with your Google Assistant by saying "Ok Google."
-First, turn on "Ok Google" detection:
+You can talk with your Google Assistant by saying "Ok Google" or "Hey Google."

 - If your watch screen is dim, tap to wake up the watch.

 - While on the watch face, swipe down from the top of the screen.

 Note: The "OK Google" detection uses a small amount of battery power.
 To save a little more battery, turn this feature off.
 Learn more about how to improve your battery life.

 If you have Internet-connected devices such as thermostats, lights, or switches that work with Google, you can control your home using the Google Assistant.
 Learn how to connect devices to your Google Assistant.

 Once you've set up the home device, to connect Android Wear to your Google Assistant:

 - On your phone, open the Android Wear app .

 - Tap Settings .

 - Under Google Assistant, tap Settings Home control.